-Air Technology System provided an HVAC Systems for one of the world’s premier suppliers of body, chassis, and engineering solutions to the automotive industry.
+Air Technology System provided a Heating & Ventilation System for one of the world’s premier suppliers of body, chassis, and engineering solutions to the automotive industry.

 Client – Magna International

 The building services company, Hartle Ltd, engaged ATS on this project for Magna International.

 Project Scope & Objectives

 Air Technology Systems was asked to provide a heating & ventilation solution for Magna’s purpose-built aluminium casting facility, in Telford, for supplying automotive parts to Jaguar Land Rover.

 We were required to design, supply, and install a system to create comfortable and safe working environments across the foundry, offices, and shipping areas, within the project site.

 There were a number of challenges for this project, not least: